Pharmerit Supports Global Pandemic Effort

 Disaster-proof global network

-With everyone working remotely on validating the COVID-19 vaccine, Pharmerit needed a secure network that was backed up and protected if a disaster happened.
-Since they were working on such a vital new product, they could not afford to lose one moment to an outage or data breach.
-Nortec
+With everyone working remotely on validating the COVID-19 vaccine, Pharmerit needed a secure network that was backed up and protected.
+They could not afford to lose one moment to an outage or data breach.
+Nortec maintained Pharmerit’s business continuity so that they could complete their important mission.

 Managed IT Services for a Global Workforce

-With Nortec’s strategic guidance, Pharmerit was able to understand that their disparate group of networks and aging infrastructure inhibited their work, while their data backup and recovery left them exposed to potential data loss.
-With Nortec’s Managed Modern Workplace, Pharmerit is better able to execute their vital mission more efficiently during the height of the global pandemic, ensuring more people access to effective vaccines sooner.
+With Nortec’s careful assessment and planning of a new cloud environment, Pharmerit was able to harness the power of the Microsoft Azure cloud quickly, with minimal disruption to their critical work.
+Now Pharmerit is better able to execute their vital mission more efficiently during the height of the global pandemic, ensuring more people access to effective vaccines sooner.